maxxiimo/the-front-end-manifesto/foundation-styles.md

 Some people like to use underscores because when you double-click on one of the words, all the words are selected.

-Whatever your style is it's fine.
-I don't think it's worth a holy war with other developers, but do be consistent, i.e. if you're going to use hyphens, don't use underscores elsewhere and vice versa.
-I think it's okay to sprinkle in some concatenation like I described above.
+Whatever your style is I don't think it's worth a holy war with other developers, but do be consistent, i.e. if you're going to use hyphens, don't use underscores elsewhere and vice versa.
+Again, I think it's okay to sprinkle in some concatenation like I described above.

 Here's some more opinions on the matter: